This week, in honor of the esteemed Martin Luther King Jr, we will be focusing on ways that we can make the world around us an even better place.

 I would like to thank you for reinforcing the use of Habits of Discussion and Formats Matters at home.
 These are important academic habits that are so beneficial for our young students to learn.
 When they practice skills in more than one setting, it makes them so much more likely to “stick” and to become part of the way they think and communicate with others.

-Remember, math should be done for 10 minutes each night.
+10 minutes each night.